-This will acknowledge that I have received a copy of The Covenant School Employee Handbook and that I will familiarize myself with its contents.
+I acknowledge that I have received a copy of The Covenant School Employee Handbook and that I will familiarize myself with its contents.
+I understand that I am expected to read the entire handbook and accept the terms of the handbook as part of my employment agreement with the School.

-I understand that it is my responsibility to comply with the current policies, regulations, and benefits of the School policies contained in this handbook.
-The School retains the right to add, change or delete wages, benefits, policies and all other working conditions at any time.
+I understand that it is my responsibility to comply with the policies and procedures contained in this handbook and that the School retains the right to add, change or delete wages, benefits, policies, procedures and all other working conditions at any time.